PlasmaPy/hack.plasmapy.org/pages/2021/about.md

     </p>
 </div>

-Welcome to the inaugural **Plasma Hack Week**!!
-Our first event will be held remotely from June 28 - July 2, 2021.
-The event is **free** and sets out to increase awareness of open-source software for the Plasma Community: the benefits it can have on the community, what is currently available, and how to foster community development of open-source software.
+Thank you to everyone who organized and participated in the inaugural **Plasma Hack Week**!
+This event was held remotely from June 28 – July 2, 2021.

+The event was **free** and set out to increase awareness of open-source software for the plasma community: the benefits it can have on the community, what is currently available, and how to foster community development of open-source software.
 As such, topics will range from demonstrating and using current open-source plasma software projects